Bubba Starling: Amateur career

 Starling graduated in 2011 from Gardner Edgerton High School in Gardner, Kansas.
 Starling was an All-State selection in three different sports at Gardner-Edgerton.
 He earned first team Top 11 picks as a quarterback in all classifications in Kansas two years in a row.
 He was rated as high as the No. 6 quarterback in the class of 2011 and No. 112 in the nation for high school football recruits and was also touted as the No. 1 ranked baseball recruit in the nation.

-Starling started three years at quarterback for Gardner-Edgerton's football team, and during his junior year he led the Trailblazers to the 2009 Kansas 5A Sub-State Championship game, which was won by St. Thomas Aquinas.
+Starling started three years at quarterback for Gardner-Edgerton's football team, and during his junior year he led the Trailblazers to the 2009 Kansas 5A Sub-State Championship game, which was won by the Hutchinson Salthawks.
 After his senior year, he was considered one of the top quarterback prospects in the nation.
 Starling accepted a scholarship to play both football and baseball for the Nebraska Cornhuskers.

 Starling was also a member of Kansas's high school All-State team in basketball.